High Inergy: History

 Fashioned after Martha and the Vandellas and the Supremes, the group was signed to Motown's Gordy subsidiary in 1977.
 They quickly found success with the R&B/pop hit, "You Can't Turn Me Off (In the Middle of Turning Me On)," which reached R&B number 2 and U.S. number 12.

 The group became a trio when Vernessa left after the second album to pursue a career in gospel music.
 Barbara Mitchell replaced her sister as lead singer.
+Michelle Martin was replaced by dancer Pat Douglas during rehearsals for Motown 25 in 1983, and made one more appearance with the group later on Soul Train.
+Shortly after this broadcast Barbara Mitchell went solo and Motown retired the group.